cpp-io2d/P0267_RefImpl/BUILDING.md

 * IO2D_WITHOUT_SAMPLES
 This variable can be defined to exclude sample code from the build process.
 Please note that some samples might be exculed from the build process depending on your environment.
-More specifically, the SVG example requieres Boost and RocksInSpace example supports only Windows and macOS.
+More specifically, the SVG example requires Boost.
 Pass any value, like "1" to skip this part.
 * IO2D_WITHOUT_TESTS
 This variable controls whether test suites will be included in the build process.